Nurses' union confirms January strike dates

 Earlier this month, more than 15,000 nurses took to the picket lines over pay and staffing levels.

-It was the first time in the 103-year history of the Royal College of Nursing (RCN) that its members have taken such action.
+It was the first time in the 103-year history of the Royal College of Nursing (RCN) that its members had taken such action.

 It has announced nurses will strike on 8 January and 10 January 2020, unless a resolution is reached.

-During the previous strike, RCN nurses were joined by nurses from Unison and Nipsa.
+During the previous strike, RCN nurses were joined by nurses from members of the largest health union Unison and Nipsa.

 "Nurses in Northern Ireland are angry that no-one appears to be taking seriously the crisis in our health service," said Pat Cullen, director of the RCN in Northern Ireland.